growingio/spark/docs/security.md

 Spark currently supports authentication for RPC channels using a shared secret.
 Authentication can be turned on by setting the `spark.authenticate` configuration parameter.

 The exact mechanism used to generate and distribute the shared secret is deployment-specific.
+Unless specified below, the secret must be defined by setting the `spark.authenticate.secret` config option.
+The same secret is shared by all Spark applications and daemons in that case, which limits the security of these deployments, especially on multi-tenant clusters.

+The REST Submission Server and the MesosClusterDispatcher do not support authentication.
+You should ensure that all network access to the REST API & MesosClusterDispatcher (port 6066 and 7077 respectively by default) are restricted to hosts that are trusted to submit jobs.

+### YARN

-For Spark on [YARN](running-on-yarn.html) and local deployments, Spark will automatically handle generating and distributing the shared secret.
+For Spark on [YARN](running-on-yarn.html), Spark will automatically handle generating and distributing the shared secret.
 Each application will use a unique shared secret.
 In the case of YARN, this feature relies on YARN RPC encryption being enabled for the distribution of secrets to be secure.

-For other resource managers, `spark.authenticate.secret` must be configured on each of the nodes.
-This secret will be shared by all the daemons and applications, so this deployment configuration is not as secure as the above, especially when considering multi-tenant clusters.
-In this configuration, a user with the secret can effectively impersonate any other user.

-The Rest Submission Server and the MesosClusterDispatcher do not support authentication.
-You should ensure that all network access to the REST API & MesosClusterDispatcher (port 6066 and 7077 respectively by default) are restricted to hosts that are trusted to submit jobs.
+### Kubernetes

+On Kubernetes, Spark will also automatically generate an authentication secret unique to each application.
+The secret is propagated to executor pods using environment variables.
+This means that any user that can list pods in the namespace where the Spark application is running can also see their authentication secret.
+Access control rules should be properly set up by the Kubernetes admin to ensure that Spark authentication is secure.

 <table class="table">
 <tr><th>Property Name</th><th>Default</th><th>Meaning</th></tr>